jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

 ### Changing the number of inspection units

-* The number of inspection units will be added when the first reinstatement is submitted.
+* The number of inspection units will be added when the first reinstatement is submitted and may be changed at any point thereafter on the works record level.
      * The number of inspection units is defaulted to 1.
-* The number of inspection units may be changed without submitting another reinstatement.

 _(Previously section 11.4 in Business rules v0.1 draft)_